Cartographic creations – Refine symbology

 Map with only three index lines

-Now all lines appear darker than the colors underneath.
+Now the lines appear darker than the colors underneath.

 Map with index lines and blend mode